HackwithArpon/Rice-Grain-Quality-Analysis_using_Deep-Learning-Tech/README.md

 3. Counting broken rice

 ## Image Preprocessing
-One of the most important components of the approach is image preprocessing, as Whole Ideology depends on it.
+One of the most important components of the approach is image preprocessing, as the Whole Ideology depends on it.

 It is simple to proceed with the techniques if the image is precisely adjusted to meet the requirements.